 The Index tracks the excess return of the Underlying Futures Contracts.
 Unlike common equity securities, Underlying Futures Contracts, by their terms, have stated expirations.
 As the exchange-traded Underlying Futures Contracts approach expiration, they are replaced by contracts of the same series that have a later expiration.
 For example, an Underlying Futures Contract notionally purchased and held in June may specify a September expiration date.
 As time passes, the contract expiring in September is replaced by a contract for delivery in December.
 This is accomplished by notionally selling the September contract and notionally purchasing the December contract.
 This process is referred to as "rolling."
-Excluding other considerations, if prices are higher in the distant delivery months than in the nearer delivery months, the notional purchase of the December contract would take place at a price that is higher than the price of the September contracts and, therefore, the level of the Index and any payments on, and the value of, the notes.
+Excluding other considerations, if prices are higher in the distant delivery months than in the nearer delivery months, the notional purchase of the December contract would take place at a price that is higher than the price of the September contract, thereby creating a negative "roll return."
+Negative roll returns adversely affect the returns of the Underlying Futures Contracts and, therefore, the level of the Index and any payments on, and the value of, the notes.
 Because of the potential effects of negative roll returns, it is possible for the level of the Index to decrease significantly over time, even when the levels of the underlying index referenced by the Underlying Futures Contracts are stable or increasing.